char502/Portfolio-Page/README.md

  - Used state to manage interaction on the page
  - used ES6 arrow functions, object destructuring and other ES6 features where appropriate
  - Used props to reference data from parent component to child components
- - created modularised components using import and export ES6 keywords
+ - Created modularised components using import and export ES6 keywords
  - Used javascript to enable interaction on the page
      - column 1 - view currency within the context of it's base rate
      - column 2 - Convert an exchange rate using a base rate of your choosing